 I struggle with my sweater, which I had worn on the plane over my tank to keep warm; I don’t need it in this climate.

 I make my way to customs and stand in line behind a family.
 It is my first real glimpse of Guatemalan culture.
-This family is European Guatemalan and is Mom and dad and a boy and girl.
-The boy and girl are probably 10 and 12 or so.
+This family is European Guatemalan and is Mom, Dad, a boy and girl.
+The boy and girl are probably ten and tweleve or so.
 I recognize them from the flight and had overheard them attempting to communicate with the flight attendant.
 They are beautiful.

 I start fumbling with my purse to find my passport and drop my lip gloss and wallet on the floor.
 I stand up and notice all of them are staring at me.
 Initially, I think it’s because I am making a lot of noise, but they don’t stop.
 I brush my face to make sure I don’t have anything on it.
 Then realize for the first time I stick out in this environment with my blonde hair and blue eyes.
 It becomes a little uncomfortable, so I smile and say, “Hola.”
 They look away and I resume my chaos.